 More information on registration and benefits of membership can be found on our Membership page.

 Amicus Curiae is the official journal of SALS and IALS, and features articles on a range of current subjects in law and legal scholarship.
-The journal is released quarterly, and in October of 2015 saw the publication its 100th issue.
+Autumn 2019 sees the launch of the second series of the journal, which becomes a completely open access, online publication.

 SALS hosts events throughout the year, in collaboration with the Institute.
 These include lectures, seminars and Working Groups.
 Further information on SALS events is available through the IALS events calendar.

 History of SALS